Optimal Adjacency Labels for Subgraphs of Cartesian Products: Introduction

+It is shown in \cite{EHK22} that, while \emph{induced} subgraphs of hypercubes have a constant-size \emph{adjacency sketch} (a probabilistic version of a labeling scheme), the \emph{subgraphs} of hypercubes do not.
+This gave a natural counterexample to a conjecture of \cite{HWZ21}, whose earlier refutation by a more specialized construction \cite{HHH21a} led to the refutation of the IGC \cite{HH21}.
+Since (1) subgraphs and induced subgraphs of hypercubes are significantly different in the sketching model, (2) the earlier refutation of the \cite{HWZ21} conjecture led to a refutation of the IGC, and (3) the previous work considering Cartesian products \cite{CLR20, Har20, HWZ21, AAL21, AAA+22} had not improved on the trivial $O(\log^2 n)$ bound for subgraphs, \cite{EHK22} asked whether subgraphs of Cartesian products could give the first explicit counterexample to the IGC.
+Alas, we find that this is not so.

-\paragraph*{Results.} We improve the best-known $O(\log^2 n)$ bound for subgraphs of hypercubes to the optimal $O(\log n)$, and in general show how to construct optimal labels for all subgraphs and induced subgraphs of Cartesian products.
+\paragraph*{Results and techniques.} We improve the best-known $O(\log^2 n)$ bound for subgraphs of hypercubes to the optimal $O(\log n)$, and in general show how to construct optimal labels for all subgraphs and induced subgraphs of Cartesian products.
+Our proof is short, and departs significantly from standard techniques in the field of labeling schemes: we do not rely on any structural results, graph width parameters, or decompositions, and instead use communication complexity (as in \cite{Har20,HWZ21}), encoding, hashing arguments, and a construction from additive combinatorics, all of which may be useful for future work on labeling schemes.
+We prove: